eddiefuques/rna-virome-blastx-pipeline/README.md

-# RNA Virome Discovery Pipeline — BLAST-based Approach
+# RNA Virome Characterization Pipeline — BLAST-based Approach

 A bioinformatics pipeline for the discovery and characterization of RNA viruses from Illumina metagenomics data.
-This pipeline was used to characterize the RNA virome of *Culex* and *Anopheles* mosquitoes across 37 sites in the Amazonian ecoregion.
+This pipeline was used to characterize mosquito-associated RNA viruses across 37 sites in the Western Amazon Basin.

-> **Associated publication:** Fuques-Vásquez E. *et al.* (2026).
-Characterization of the RNA virome of *Culex* and *Anopheles* mosquitoes from 37 sites across the Amazonian ecoregion. *PeerJ*.
+> **Associated publication:** Fuques E. *et al.* (2026).
+Large-scale metagenomic surveillance study expands the known diversity of RNA viruses in mosquito populations from the Amazon Basin. *PeerJ*.

 ---

 ## Overview

-This pipeline takes paired-end Illumina FASTQ files from RNA metagenomics experiments and produces a final annotated table of viral contigs with taxonomic information and normalized read abundance.
+This pipeline takes paired-end Illumina FASTQ files from RNA metagenomics experiments and produces a final table of viral contigs with taxonomic information of their best hits and normalized read abundance.
 Viral identification is based on protein-level homology to the NCBI RefSeq viral protein database using DIAMOND blastx.

-**This pipeline is designed for RNA viromes.** The de novo assembly step uses rnaSPAdes, an assembler optimized for RNA-seq and RNA metagenomics data.
-For DNA viruses or a combined RNA/DNA approach using multi-tool viral classifiers, see the companion repository: [viral-contig-classification](https://github.com/YOUR_USERNAME/viral-contig-classification).

 ---